Datetime Module¶

 -

-argument is provided, the object is aware.
+tzinfoargument is provided, the object is aware.
 Otherwise, it is naive.
-Except fortzinfo
+Except fortzinfo, all arguments areint.

 >>> from datetime import datetime